pedro-javierf/NTRGhidra/README.md

 Provided is an Eclipse project to debug and build the loader.
 You must have a Ghidra installation as well as the Ghidra Eclipse extension.

+To export a build of the project in Eclipse select File > Export and then choose Ghidra > Ghidra Module Extension

 # Features
  - [x] Load NTR format files (usually .nds extension).
 At the moment ARM7 support is perfect but ARM9 requires decompression to be really useful.
  - [x] Can decompress Nintendo SDK ARM9 code!